NatanGer97/natan-twitter-nlp-sentiment/README.md

 # Twitter tweets sentiment analysis (using NLP)
 Asynchronous pipeline project that using reactive programming to process tweets in real time and analyze the sentiment of the tweets using NLP.

+## Teachnical Video
+- [Teachnical Video](https://youtu.be/Lyb1amvMCZo) which describe the project and the architecture.

 ## Screenshots

 ![OneFilter](src/main/resources/Screenshots/OneFilter.png)